scott-whitworth/space_genetics/Documentation/Code_Overview_CS_readme.md

     - The number of children generated comes from an inputted value
   - Creates parent pairs by iterating through a shuffled list of the potential parents
     - Note: The potential parents themselves are not shuffled, rather a vector with indexes corresponding to each future parent is shuffled
-  - As of writing, it generates 6 children from three crossover methods
+  - As of writing, it generates 6 children from 1-3 crossover methods (depending on the config defined [crossover_method](./config_readme.md/#basic-variables) variable)
     - The used methods are crossOver_wholeRandom, crossOver_average, and crossOver_bundleVars
     - The same two parents generate all 6 new children
     - The number of children a pair of parents generates is flexible